-If you are a member of a community group, school or university etc and would like us to come and speak to your group about our plans please either email us at communications@solent.nhs.uk or call 023 8060 8937.
+If you are a member of a community group and would like us to come and speak to your group about our plans please either email us at communications@solent.nhs.uk or call 023 8060 8937.
 We would be happy to come and talk with you.